 The Department of Energy National Nuclear Security Administration Stewardship Science Graduate Fellowship (DOE NNSA SSGF) provides excellent financial benefits and professional development opportunities to students pursuing a Ph.D. in fields of study that solve complex science and engineering problems critical to stewardship science.

-The fellowship program builds a community of talented and committed doctoral students, DOE NNSA SSGF alumni, DOE laboratory staff and university researchers who share a common desire to advance their science while impacting national defense.
-The friendships and connections formed while in the program continue to benefit alumni throughout their careers.
+The fellowship builds a community of talented and committed doctoral students, program alumni, DOE laboratory staff and university researchers who share a common goal to further their science while advancing national defense.
+The friendships and connections fellows make in the program continue to them throughout their careers.

-Funded by the Department of Energy’s National Nuclear Security Administration, the DOE NNSA SSGF program trains scientists to meet U.S. workforce needs in advanced science and engineering.
+The Department of Energy’s National Nuclear Security Administration funds the DOE NNSA SSGF to train scientists vital to meeting U.S. workforce needs in advanced science and engineering.

-Ensure a continuous supply of highly trained scientists and engineers in areas of study related to high energy density physics, nuclear science and materials under extreme conditions and hydrodynamics
+- To ensure a continuous supply of highly trained scientists and engineers in areas of study related to high energy density physics, nuclear science, and materials under extreme conditions and hydrodynamics.

-- Provide opportunities for DOE NNSA SSGF fellows to do research at DOE defense laboratories
+- To give DOE NNSA SSGF recipients opportunities to do research at DOE defense laboratories.

-- Bring together a national meeting of fellows, university faculty and laboratory scientists to share research advancements
+- To assemble a national meeting where fellows, university faculty and laboratory scientists share research advancements.

-- Create opportunities for fellows to work with some of the nation's most sophisticated and powerful experimental and computational facilities
+- To give fellows opportunities to work with some of the nation's most sophisticated and powerful experimental and computational facilities.

-- Make graduating fellows aware of employment opportunities within the Department of Energy and its system of laboratories
+- To make graduating fellows aware of employment opportunities within the Department of Energy and its laboratory system.

-- Build the next generation of leaders with expertise in stewardship science in support of national defense
+- To build the next generation of leaders with expertise in stewardship science in support of national defense.